 But how many of these (no doubt mostly well-meaning) ladyfolk realize how profoundly anti-science the AGW movement is, that they are supporting?
 Marching for science and at the same time for climate change alarmism, is as profound an inconsistency, even impossibility, as the (square root of minus 1) in one of the placards.
 It really doesn’t add up.

-While we can have fun with images like the ones above recalling prohibition zeal, it is notable that women often play a special motivating role whatever our society’s morality-de-jour happens to be.
-Often this is good, of course, when one thinks about the suffragettes campaigning for the female vote and anti-slavery campaigners.
-However the likes of Carrie A. Nation (image below) who liked to descend on saloons and bars with a hatchet pursuing her agenda of righteous indignation against alcohol, perhaps took moral crusading a little too far.
+Historically, the likes of Carrie A. Nation (image below) who during the prohibition years in the USA liked to descend on saloons and bars with a hatchet pursuing her agenda of righteous indignation against alcohol, perhaps took moral crusading a little too far.
 We can only hope that we do not see an equivalent rise of what today would be rightly called terrorist acts, in support of protests against oil and gas pipelines, coal and nuclear power stations and scientists holding views skeptical of climate alarmism.

 Prohibition’s history shows that, no matter how persuasive the moral case behind comprehensive censure, if in practice it proves unrealistically disruptive of economy and society, it will soon be discarded.
 The carbon prohibition is likely to go the same way as the alcohol one.